c6o/docs/content/kubeclient/classes/cluster.md

 ▸ **begin**(`stageName?`: string): *[Processor](processor.md)*

 Start a new processor.
 A Processor is a stack of operations that execute sequentially.
-Results of each step are passed onto the next step.
+The results of each step are passed onto the next step.
 Begin has to have a matching end

 **Parameters:**